This page outlines the likely impacts of climate change on our coastal areas and how central and local government are preparing for these impacts.

 - in areas with smaller tidal ranges (eg, Wellington, the Cook Strait area and the East Coast) the historic high tide mark may be exceeded more often.

 - the potential for saltwater to enter underground freshwater aquifers increases.

-For planning and decision timeframes out to 2090-2099 use a base value sea level rise of 0.5m relative to the 1980–1999 average, along with an assessment of potential consequences from a range of possible higher sea level rise values.
+For planning and decision timeframes out to 2120, councils should use a minimum transitional value for sea level rise of 1 metre relative to the 1986-2005 baseline.

 The New Zealand Coastal Policy Statement 2010 (NZCPS) provides further direction on planning for development in the coastal zone.